 Proper training in complete facial esthetics is the key to developing the skill to perform this exciting treatment for patients and to satisfy state board and liability insurance requirements.
 There is a very short learning curve because most healthcare professionals are already well trained in facial injections.
 What medical professionals need to learn is competency in understanding the mechanisms of these materials, reviewing the facial expression muscles, indications, risks and benefits of these treatments, and hands on medical esthetics training in placing these materials and preventing and managing complications.

-The American Academy of Facial Esthetics specializes in Botox training and Dermal Filler Training for physicians (doctors), dentists, nurses and all healthcare professionals in all areas of facial esthetics, focusing particularly on wrinkle treatments.
-We offer Botox courses and Dermal Filler courses for 16 hours of live hands on patient training.
-We also offer the most comprehensive advanced level II Botox training course and dermal filler training course.
-We have trained thousands of medical professionals -doctors (physicians), dentists, and nurses for proper Botox and Dermal filler injections.
-To learn more, or to register for one of our courses, check out our Level I Botox Training and Dermal Fillers Training Course
+The American Academy of Facial Esthetics specializes in Botox® training and Dermal Filler Training for physicians (doctors), dentists, nurses and all healthcare professionals in all areas of facial esthetics, focusing particularly on wrinkle treatments.
+We offer Botox® courses and Dermal Filler courses for 16 hours of live hands on patient training.
+We also offer the most comprehensive advanced level II Botox® training course and dermal filler training course.
+We have trained thousands of medical professionals: doctors (physicians), dentists, and nurses for proper Botox® and Dermal filler injections.
+Use our doctor locator to find the AAFE qualified provider near you!

 Botox® and Dermal Filler Injections Q & A

 What qualifications do you need to administer cosmetic injections such as Botox® or dermal fillers?

 - Meet the requirements for injecting cosmetic injectables – Only a licensed doctor, physician’s assistant, nurse, or other medical professional is permitted to administer cosmetic injectables.
 You need to provide a relevant medical degree and transcripts in order to enroll in a Botox® or filler training course.